ajschumacher/gadsdc/20-map_reduce/README.md

 You can run cluster [streaming jobs on Amazon EMR](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/CLI_CreateStreaming.html) through the AWS console.

-There is a [command line interface](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-reference.html) for [Elastic Map Reduce](https://aws.amazon.com/elasticmapreduce/) as well, but it a bit old, and depends on Ruby 1.8.7.
+There is a [command line interface](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-reference.html) for [Elastic Map Reduce](https://aws.amazon.com/elasticmapreduce/) as well, but it's a bit old, and depends on Ruby 1.8.7.

 #### More abstraction